The Platinum Card from American Express review: premium travel with plenty of perks

 Is the Amex Platinum Card worth getting?

 For those who prefer luxury travel, The Amex Platinum makes a great choice thanks to the premium level of perks it provides.
-From lounge access to extra perks and instant elite status at Hilton and Marriott hotels, there’s a reason this card is constantly topping travel rewards card lists.
+From lounge access to extra perks and instant elite status at Hilton and Marriott hotels (enrollment required), there’s a reason this card is constantly topping travel rewards card lists.

 Besides the generous welcome bonus, new applicants won’t have to worry about foreign transaction fees or dealing with Chase’s pesky 5/24 rule (which means your application won’t be accepted as long as you’ve already applied for five credit cards within 24 months).